Salford City Council oversee the dog warden service on behalf of Trafford Council

 An unattended dog in a public place is a stray dog.
 The dog wardens collect stray dogs on a daily basis from the Salford and Trafford areas and try to find owners to reunite them as soon as possible.

 If the dog is found between 8am and 4pm, Monday to Friday, report it to the dog warden service.

 They will collect the dog from you as soon as possible.

-We advise that you do not take the dog home as our dog warden service is unable to collect out of the Salford area.
-We recommend that you take the dog to a veterinary practice within Salford who will scan the dog for a microchip and hopefully reunite the dog with their owner.
+We advise that you do not take the dog home as our dog warden service is unable to collect out of the Salford and Trafford areas.
+We recommend that you take the dog to a veterinary practice within Salford or Trafford who will scan the dog for a microchip and hopefully reunite the dog with their owner.

 If you are able, then you can keep the dog until the next working day and arrange for the dog warden to come and collect.